Yes, You Can! How To Build An Ice Rink In Your Backyard.

 Inspect Rink BoardsOnce you've built out the frame, closely evaluate the inside of the rink boards for projections and/all sharp pieces that may puncture the liner.
 Additionally, determine that the frame proves solid and sturdy.
 You will also want to inspect the inside of your rink for anything that may tear the liner.

-Line AwayThe next step in how to build an ice rink in your backyard: Laying out the liner.
+Line AwayThe next step in how to build an outdoor rink in your backyard: Laying out the liner.
 Stretch the liner inside the frame, leaving plenty of slack to tuck into corners and around bottom of boards.
 Let excess liner drape over the rink frame and Iron Sleek Hardware to keep brackets dry and boards from absorbing too much heat.
 Watch this YouTube to see how to stretch a liner.

 Fill It UpYou are ready to start filling your rink with water.
 Some things to consider: